madhephaestus/SeriesElasticActuator/README.md

 The 3d printed parts should be printed at 60% infill.
 The SVG should be cut from 6.1mm wood (roughly !/4 inch).
 Assembly instruction document is here: https://github.com/madhephaestus/SeriesElasticActuator/blob/master/assembly/RBE3001_Robot_Assembling_Guide.pdf Its missing the intermediate step assemblies, with the load cell, make sure you have a dowel pin in the middle of the link, and rout the load cell wires up through the washer along the shaft.
-## OTS electronics Alternate build
+## Off The Shelf ( OTS ) electronics Alternate build
-Fo a full OTS build, you can replace the Axis Encoder Board (custom board) with One of these: https://www.digikey.com/product-detail/en/ams/AS5055A-QF_EK_AB/AS5055A-DK-AB-ND/4764625 and one of these: https://www.sparkfun.com/products/13879
+For a full OTS build, you can replace the Axis Encoder Board (custom board) with One of these: https://www.digikey.com/product-detail/en/ams/AS5055A-QF_EK_AB/AS5055A-DK-AB-ND/4764625 and one of these: https://www.sparkfun.com/products/13879

+You will need to modify the FW to use the I2c load cell.
+If you choose not to use the load cell, you will still need the device installed for the mechanical system to work.

-and the Motherboard can replaced with hand wiring a breadboard using the wiring information in this file: https://github.com/WPIRoboticsEngineering/RBE3001_nucleo_firmware/blob/master/src/main.h
+The Motherboard can replaced with hand wiring a breadboard using the wiring information in this file: https://github.com/WPIRoboticsEngineering/RBE3001_nucleo_firmware/blob/master/src/main.h

 # Firmware